avignal5/SeqApiPop/SeqApiPop_3_PCAs.md

 |SavB3 | 706024 | 7023689 | 0.1005|
 |XC3 | 821334 | 7023689 | 0.1169|
 |XC4 | 747325 | 7023689 | 0.1064|

+## Filters on linkage desiquilibrium (LD), using different LD values and windows in plink

 ### PCA on complete dataset